Oil Region National Heritage Area | The Valley that Changed the World

 324 E Main St, Titusville, PA 16354

 Ida M. Tarbell (b.
 1857) is possibly the most famous female investigative journalist in U.S. history.
-A native of Erie County, Pennsylvania, Tarbell and her family moved first to Rouseville in 1860 and then to Titusville a decade later.
+A native of Erie County, Pennsylvania, the Tarbell family moved into the Oil Region to partake of opportunities from the oil boom.
+They first went to Rouseville (just north of Oil City) in 1860 and then to Titusville a decade later.
 She attended Titusville High School and went on to attend Allegheny College in Meadville, PA, graduating in the class of 1880.
 Following her graduation, Tarbell accepted a teaching post in Ohio, but returned home after two years.
 Back in Pennsylvania, she accepted a position as a journalist at “The Chautauquan” magazine where she learned to write for an audience.

 Today, Tarbell remains most well-known for changing the faces of the oil industry and journalism.
 However, during her writing career, she also penned a number of important biographies, including works on Abraham Lincoln, Madame Roland, and Napoleon Bonaparte.
 Tarbell also published an autobiography entitled “All in a Day’s Work” in 1939.
 She died in 1944 in Connecticut and is interred in Titusville’s Woodlawn Cemetery.